How Pay Mistakes Spread

 The penalties are small, $500 each.
 But tip violations carry reputational risk beyond the fine.
 The ESB register is searchable by anyone, and prospective employees can search it.
 In a labour market where hospitality businesses are already competing hard for staff, a public record linking your name to tip theft is a recruitment liability that outlasts the fine.

-Named Repeat Offenders on the Public Register
+Repeat Offenders on the Public Register

-| Violations | Penalties | Business type and location |
+| Business type and location | Violations | Penalties |

 |---|---|---|

-| 24 | $12,000 | Restaurant (Delta) |
+| Restaurant (Delta) | 24 | $12,000 |

-| 16 | $8,000 | Coffee shop (Victoria) |
+| Coffee shop (Victoria) | 16 | $8,000 |

-| 16 | $8,000 | Restaurant (Surrey) |
+| Food service (Surrey) | 16 | $8,000 |

-| 15 | $7,500 | Brewpub (Kelowna) |
+| Beer and burger bar (Kelowna) | 15 | $7,500 |

-| 12 | $6,000 | Bar and grill (Vancouver) |
+| Bar and grill (Vancouver) | 12 | $6,000 |

-| 10 | $5,000 | Bar and grill (Colwood) |
+| Bar and grill (Colwood) | 10 | $5,000 |

-| 10 | $5,000 | Pub (Surrey) |
+| Pub (Surrey) | 10 | $5,000 |

 That $12,000 in penalties against a single Delta restaurant sounds manageable until you consider what accompanies the fines.
 ESB determinations typically include back-pay orders that dwarf the administrative penalty.
 A $500 penalty for unpaid termination wages sits alongside an order to pay the actual termination wages owed.
 The penalties add up, but the back-pay orders that accompany them are typically larger.
+Determinations can be appealed to the Employment Standards Tribunal, and the register may not reflect variations or cancellations made on appeal.

 BC's Enforcement Model Is Unusually Transparent